Two-dimensional seepage analysis using a polygonal cell-based smoothed finite element method: Theoretical formulation of the polygonal CSFEM for seepage problems

 \section{Theoretical formulation of the polygonal CSFEM for seepage problems}

-We consider a saturated porous medium occupying the domain $\Omega$, bounded by $\Gamma=\Gamma_h\cup\Gamma_q$ with $\Gamma_h\cap\Gamma_q=\varnothing$, where $\Gamma_h$ and $\Gamma_q$ are the portions of the boundary on which the hydraulic head and the normal flux are prescribed, respectively.
-Fluid motion follows Darcy’s law together with the mass conservation principle.
-The transient seepage problem is governed by
+We consider a porous medium occupying the domain $\Omega \subset \mathbb{R}^2$, bounded by $\Gamma=\Gamma_h\cup\Gamma_q$ with $\Gamma_h\cap\Gamma_q=\varnothing$, where $\Gamma_h$ and $\Gamma_q$ are the portions of the boundary on which the hydraulic head and the outward normal flux are prescribed, respectively.
+The transient seepage problem is described by Darcy's law and mass conservation, leading to the diffusion-type governing equation \cite{johari2018reliability}

 where $\mathbf{k}$ is the hydraulic conductivity tensor, $h$ is the hydraulic head, $S_s$ denotes the specific storage coefficient, and $p$ represents the volumetric source or sink term.